-Nutritional Values: one cup of unsweetened milk contains 30-35 calories, 2.5 grams of fat, 1 gram of protein and 1-2 grams of carbohydrates.
+Nutritional Values: one cup of unsweetened milk contains 30-35 calories, 2.5 grams of fat, 1 gram of protein, and 1-2 grams of carbohydrates.

 If you are trying to replace the nutritional value of milk, especially the protein, then soy milk is your best bet.
 Some brands even have more protein than cow’s milk, with half the calories.
-It contains “complete” proteins which provide the body with essential amino acids that must be obtained from diet.
+It contains “complete” proteins that provide the body with essential amino acids that must be obtained from the diet.
 However, it often contains thickeners and vegetable oils to improve its taste and consistency.
 Soy is one of the most processed foods, so buying commercial soy milk might not be the best alternative.
 It also contains isoflavones which may affect estrogen receptors and therefore the body’s hormone function.
 Despite common belief, research shows that soy most likely does not significantly impact thyroid function.
 Choose whole, non-processed, non-GMO soy to obtain its full health benefits

 Nutritional Values: one cup of unsweetened soy milk contains 80-90 calories, 4-4.5 grams of fat, 7-9 grams of protein, and 4 grams of carbohydrates.

 Coconut milk beverage is made from water and the white flesh of brown coconuts.
 It's creamy and has a subtle coconut flavor, for this reason, it’s great to add to fruit smoothies!
 Coconut milk has the lowest protein and carbohydrate content of non-dairy mmilkilks.
 Coconut milk contains a special type of saturated fats called, medium-chain triglycerides.
 These can be metabolized by the body for energy.
 But, regardless of what type, too much-saturated fat can promote cardiovascular disease.
 Consuming too much coconut milk may be problematic but consuming a moderate amount should not be a huge concern.